Crassula muscosa 'Cristata'

-Crassula muscosa 'Cristata', also known as Crassula lycopodioides 'Cristata', is a small succulent with crested stems bearing tiny, light green leaves, densely packed around the stem.
-As normal plants occasionally turn to crest, some deformed plants grow certain shoots, which are normal.
-The flowers are small and yellow-green.
+Crassula muscosa 'Cristata', also known as Crassula lycopodioides 'Cristata', is a small succulent with crested stems bearing tiny light green leaves densely packed around the stems.
+As normal specimens occasionally turn to crest, some crested plants grow some normal shoots.
+Flowers are small and yellow-green.

 USDA hardiness zones 9a to 10b: from 20 °F (−6.7 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Grow the plant in well-drained soil in part to the full coastal sun to light shade or indoors.
 If planting indoors, place in a room that gets a lot of sunlight, such as near a southern-facing window.
-The best color maintained with a little shade even on the coast.
+The best color is maintained with a little shade even on the coast.

 Watch Chain has typical watering needs for a succulent.
 It is best to use the "soak and dry" method and allow the soil to dry out completely between waterings.

 Since Watch Chain is not cold-hardy, it should be brought indoors when the temperature falls below 20 °F (-6.7 °C).

-The plants should be fed with a controlled-release fertilizer during the growing season.
+The plants should be feed with a controlled-release fertilizer during the growing season.
 They can also be feed weekly with a weak liquid solution.

-While in summer, it needs a lot more water, and it should be not exposed to full sun, as it only values brightness but would suffer under excessive sunlight.
-When these conditions are not met, the plant begins to dry and stiffen, generally starting from the base of the stem up to tips.
+While in summer, it needs a lot more water, and it should not be exposed to full sun, as it only values brightness but would suffer under excessive sunlight.
+When these conditions are not met, the plant begins to dry and stiffen, generally starting from the stem base up to tips.